ManiacalBilby/Happy_Hacking/README.md

 https://raw.githack.com/sudz123/Happy_Hacking/master/src/home.html
 (both show the same thing, one using rawgit and the other using githack)

+# :muscle: Challenge :muscle:

+Looking for something a bit more challenging?
+Check out the [Optimizer](https://github.com/sudz123/Optimizer) repository for advanced projects to test your skills.

 # :bookmark: IMPORTANT :bookmark:

 Since this repository is gaining some momentum, We expect good grammar in all PRs.
 We also expect proper comments in the code.
 The code could be trivial with a small change, that is totally fine.